 The scariest clause a subcontractor can face in a subcontract agreement is the dreaded indemnification clause.
 But an enforceable indemnification clause can also act to protect you against lower-level subcontractors.
 In addition, the language in the indemnification clause—like the whole contract—is negotiable!
 In this article, we’ll give you some basics of indemnification clauses.

-Why do you need an indemnity clause?
+Why do you need an indemnification clause?

-An indemnity clause is a contractual provision where one party undertakes to indemnify (guard, secure, or compensate) the other for damage or loss.
+An indemnification clause or indemnity clause is a contractual provision where one party undertakes to indemnify (guard, secure, or compensate) the other for damage or loss.
 Businesses in all industries use indemnification clauses, but they are a fundamental part of many construction contacts because they allow parties such as contractors to control the risk of liability when the other party, such as subcontractors, assumes responsibility.

 Of course, it’s understandable that a subcontractor eager to accept a particular job may not want to risk losing it trying to negotiate the terms of an indemnification clause.
 However, failure to do so could cost you so much more.
 Luckily, Texas offers some protections, but it is always better to negotiate beneficial terms upfront.
 After all, it could be very expensive having Texas law enforced in court.